turi-code/userguide/feature-engineering/tokenizer.md

 The transformed output is a column of type list[string] with the list of tokens for each document.

-The behavior of BM25 for different input data column types is as follows:

 #### Introductory Example

 ```python